aniaw/js-assessment/README.md

 ## Part VIII

-Create a function that will count the occurrence of a letter inside every property of an object.
+Create a function that will count the occurrence of a letter inside every property value of an object.
 This function should have following signature:

-    countCharInProperties(object, letter)
+    countCharInPropertiesValues(object, letter)

 The **object** argument can be any object and letter should be just a letter string literal.
 Please be aware that function needs to be case independent
 (ex. letter can be either 'A' or 'a').